probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 Why it matters
 ^^^^^^^^^^^^^^
-Default hyperparameters are rarely optimal, and an estimator left fully at defaults usually under-performs a lightly tuned alternative.
-Spotting this early prevents reporting performance numbers that a quick search would improve.
+Default hyperparameters are rarely optimal, and an estimator left fully at defaults usually under-performs a tuned one.

 How to reduce the risk
 ^^^^^^^^^^^^^^^^^^^^^^